dc4eu/educational-pilot/scenarios/Templates/PA-checklist.md

-# Piloting Agent Practical Verification Checklist - ENTITY - Pilot 2
+# Piloting Agent Practical Verification Checklist - ENTITY - Pilot X

 This checklist summarises essential verification tasks that piloting agents should perform regularly to ensure alignment with the DC4EU framework and methodology.